 All members are invited to support the Society by becoming Lifetime Members.The new Lifetime Membership status offers members the opportunity to support the Society with a contribution of at least 5,000 Euros.
-This pledge of 5,000 Euros or more may be paid in installments over a period of up to 3 years.
-This commitment will enable the Society to continue to develop new activities in furtherance of its mandate to contribute to the rule of law in international relations and to promote the study of international law.
+This pledge of 5,000 Euros or more may be paid in instalments over a period of up to 3 years.
+This commitment will enable the Society to continue developing new activities in furtherance of its mandate to contribute to the rule of law in international relations and to promote the study of international law.

 The Society is grateful to the following Lifetime Members who have made a special financial contribution to support ESIL’s activities:

-- Anne van Aaken, St. Gallen
+- Anne van Aaken, Hamburg

 - Markus P. Beham, Passau / Vienna